-Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all our subject areas to varying degrees.
+Our assessment of the reasons for these outcomes continues to highlight the Covid-19 impact, which disrupted curriculum learning and social, emotional development to varying degrees.
 As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils, and they were not able to fully benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree that we had intended, despite all that has been highlighted above.
-We can clearly demonstrate that this impact was mitigated by our commitment to maintain a high quality curriculum, including during periods of partial closure.
-This was skilfully planned by all teaching staff to realistically target the needs of all pupils, in particular the most disadvantaged, using a range of supplementary resources that included White Rose, Literacy Planet and Oak National Academy.

-Although overall attendance in 2020/21 was lower than in the preceding 3 years at, it was higher than the national average.
-At times when all pupils were expected to attend school, absence among disadvantaged pupils was approximately 25% higher than their peers and persistent absence 30% higher.
+Although overall attendance in 2022/23 was lower than in the Covid/Pre-Covid 3 years, it was higher than the national and local average.
+At times when all pupils were expected to attend school, absence among disadvantaged pupils was a higher than their peers.
 The SLT and School Attendance Officer worked tirelessly with parents to promote excellent attendance, particularly amongst our most vulnerable, disadvantaged pupils, but this remained.